-Ernesto Miranda was a poor Mexican immigrant living in Phoenix, Arizona, in 1963.
+Ernesto Miranda was a poor man living in Phoenix, Arizona, in 1963.
 Miranda was arrested after a crime victim identified him in a police lineup.
 Miranda was charged with rape and kidnapping and interrogated for two hours while in police custody.
 The police officers questioning him did not inform him of his Fifth Amendment right against self-incrimination, or of his Sixth Amendment right to the assistance of an attorney.

 As a result of the interrogation, he confessed in writing to the crimes with which he was charged.
 His written statement also included an acknowledgement that he was aware of his right against self-incrimination.
 During his trial, the prosecution used his confession to obtain a conviction, and he was sentenced to 20 to 30 years in prison on each count.